Voltage: 230V, Frequency: 50Hz

 'The Glass Palace by Amitav Ghosh

 - a historical novel spanning a century, from the fall of the Konbaung Dynasty in Mandalay to modern times.
-It explores issues from the changing economic landscapes of Burma and India to national identity.
+It explores issues from the changing economic landscapes of Myanmar (Burma) and India to national identity.

 Burmese Days: A Novel by George Orwell